The Dorgi is one of the more popular mixed breed dogs.

 The Dorgi is an intelligent, loyal, sociable, playful, and affectionate breed with a big personality that belies its small stature.
 Because of the herding and hunting ancestry, it’s also a very task-oriented and purpose-driven dog that wants to be involved in all of your family activities.
 If you neglect its desire for mental and physical stimulation, then you may come home to a bit of a mess.
 Keep it occupied with plenty of games, toys, activities, and socialization to prevent unwanted behavior.

-The Dorgi is an immense responsibility to care for.
+The Dorgi is an immense responsibility.
 Owners should expect to set aside quite a bit of time for its grooming, its exercise needs, and (at least early on) its training.
 As long as it receives enough exercise, however, it should do okay with smaller living arrangements, including apartments.

 This mix will need a few cups of high-quality dog food, consistent with its size and activity level.
 It might be a good idea to talk with your vet about formulating a suitable dietary plan based on the dog’s particular needs.
 Because this mix might have a tendency to become obese, you should watch its calories and limit treats.